 RECOMMENDATION OF THE FINANCE COMMITTEE:

-That the Town vote to transfer ONE HUNDRED FORTY-TWO THOUSAND SEVEN HUNDRED FIFTY-FOUR AND 00/100 ($142,754.00) from Free Cash to fund the fiscal 2022 snow and ice deficit.
-Voted:
+That the Town vote to transfer ONE HUNDRED FORTY-TWO THOUSAND SEVEN HUNDRED FIFTY-FOUR AND 00/100 DOLLARS ($142,754.00) from Free Cash to fund the fiscal 2022 snow and ice deficit.
+Voted: 7-0-0.

 RECOMMENDATION OF THE BOARD OF SELECTMEN: